GreptimeTeam/docs/docs/nightly/en/faq-and-others/faq.md

 Currently, GreptimeDB's compatibility efforts are primarily focused on the implementation of native PromQL.
 Going forward, we will continue to enhance compatibility with MetricQL's extended syntax.

-## If I delete the database, can I use the `drop database` command?
+## If I delete the database, can I use the `DROP DATABASE` command?

-Yes, the `drop database` command has been implemented in version 0.8.
+Yes, the `DROP DATABASE` command has been implemented in version 0.8.
 You can refer to the official documentation for usage: [`Drop Database`](https://docs.greptime.com/reference/sql/drop#drop).

 ## Are there any retention policy?